 I remember reading about The Flatwoods Monster as a teen obsessed with UFOs and cryptozoology.
 A bizarre creature that appeared to be either an alien in a spacesuit or a robot.
 It appeared from a landed, possibly crashed, UFO and terrified several locals.
 It also left traces detected by local law enforcement.
 An odd and creepy incident it stayed with me long after my obsession faded.
-In THE FLATWOODS MONSTER: A LEGACY OF FEAR writer/director Seth Breedlove (ON THE TRAIL OF UFOs, Momo: The Missouri Monster), looks at this famous case.
+In THE FLATWOODS MONSTER: A LEGACY OF FEAR writer/director Seth Breedlove (ON THE TRAIL OF UFOS: DARK SKY, Momo: The Missouri Monster), looks at this famous case.

 Using interviews with witnesses and mostly animated recreations the film gives a quick history of the region and some of the notable paranormal events associated with it before getting to the title creature.
 For those unfamiliar with it on September 12, 1952, a group of local boys along with the mother of one of them ventured into the woods to look for something they saw crash into them.
 What they found was strange lights, a nauseating odour and, the title creature.
 They did the smart thing, bolted and called the sheriff.
 When he went to investigated he noticed the smell and odd marks on the ground.